RichuKumar/Age_calculator-using-Tkinter/README.md

-#Project Name: Tkinter Login Page
+#Project Name: Age Calculator

 Description:-
-  This project is a simple login page built using Python and Tkinter.
-It serves as a starting point for creating desktop applications with user authentication functionality.
-The goal is to demonstrate how to set up a basic login page with user validation.
+  This project is an age calculator application built using Python and Tkinter.
+It allows users to enter their birthdate and calculate their age in years, months, and days.
+The goal of this project is to demonstrate basic Tkinter GUI programming and date manipulation in Python.

 Features:-
-  User login with username and password fields
+  User-friendly graphical interface with Tkinter Inputs for year, month, and day of birth
-  Basic validation to check for correct login credentials Tkinter-based graphical interface
+  Calculates age in years, months, and days
-  Instructions for setting up and running the project in PyCharm
+  Error handling for invalid dates